 The Board also uses sensitivity analysis to monitor the potential impact of changes to key variables about which assumptions need to be made.
-The Scheme has identified three assumptions (being the discount rate, the rate of salary adjustment and pension indexation rates) for which changes are reasonably possible that would have a material impact on the amount of the defined benefit member liabilities.
+The Scheme has identified two assumptions (being the discount rate and the rate of salary adjustment) for which changes are reasonably possible that would have a material impact on the amount of the defined benefit member liabilities.